ooyala/ecology/README.md

   }
 }

-In this case, data can be converted from a Hash into an Int
+In this case, data can be converted from a Hash into a Fixnum or String automatically:
-automatically:

   Ecology.property("logging::stderr_level", :as => String)

-Ecology returns "fata" or "warn" here, depending on the value of RAILS_ENV or RACK_ENV.
+Ecology returns "fatal" or "warn" here, depending on the value of RAILS_ENV or RACK_ENV.

 Releasing within Ooyala